Rural Homes

 The Science Behind the Craft

-What makes these traditional joints so effective isn’t just craftsmanship—it’s engineering that predates modern structural analysis by centuries.
+These traditional joints work so well not just because of craftsmanship but because of engineering that predates modern structural analysis by centuries.
 The wedged anchorbeam tenon, designed to resist the outward thrust of roof systems, demonstrates sophisticated understanding of force vectors.
 The tenon passes through a mortise and is secured with oak wedges that draw the joint progressively tighter under load.
 This self-reinforcing characteristic means that the very forces trying to pull the structure apart actually strengthen the connections.

 The proportions governing these joints follow rules refined over generations.
 According to traditional guidelines, the tenon should measure approximately one-third the thickness of the timber, with the haunch—the reduced section that prevents twisting—measuring one-sixth the tenon’s width.
 These ratios aren’t arbitrary; they represent the optimal balance between joint strength and preserving the integrity of the surrounding wood.
 Modern engineering analysis confirms what medieval builders knew intuitively: these proportions maximize joint performance while minimizing stress concentrations.